Physics 341- Spring 2025

 Assignments and Solutions

-If downloading these files give the above errors please let me know.
-Also try: .
-Note that assignments are to be handed in on the due date.
+If downloading these files give errors, please let me know. .
+Note that assignments are to be sent to the TA before or on the due date.
 If handed in late, they will lose 5%/day until the solutions are posted which will usually be about 2 days after the assignements are due, after which time no marks can be given for the assignment.

 Readings (Whole Year )